Whether you think you can do or think you can’t, you’re right

-Our thoughts are drifting from one to another rapidly, which gives us an illusion of multitasking.
+Our thoughts are drifting from one to another rapidly, which gives us the illusion of multitasking but we can’t.

-At this particular moments, I had one of two choices with my thoughts: ride past them or crash into them.
+At this particular moment, I had one of two choices with my thoughts: ride past them or crash into them.

 Because I was too worried about crashing into them, my focus was on them rather than the path I could easily manoeuvre.

-Because of the unknown fear and uncertainty, I chose to play the potential crashing scenario.
+Because of the unknown fear and uncertainty, I chose to play out the potential crash scenario.

-Made it all the more plausible to the point that I had self-fulfilled it.
+My repetitive thoughts reinforced the prevailing fear and made it all the more plausible, to the point that I had self-fulfilled it.

-Had I focused on the fact Amy did ride past along and I should be able to, too, I would have done it.
+Had I focused on the fact that Amy did ride along and I should be able to, too, I would have done it.